nickpsingh/legacy_v3/README.md

 An enhanced and improved version of the estate planning platform built with React, TypeScript, and Tailwind CSS.
 This version includes significant improvements to user experience, asset management, and document creation workflows.

+**🚀 Ready for immediate deployment** - No authentication setup required!

 ## ✨ New Features & Enhancements

 ### 🔧 **Enhanced Asset Integration**